Chris56974/Pethreon/README.md

 I think the issue was I was using one package.json file for the whole project, when I should've been using two?
 I think I needed my frontend to use its own set of dependencies?
 Not sure.
 I was thinking of using docker but I ended up copying a boilerplate project from [this plugin](https://hardhat.org/plugins/hardhat-react.html).
 The plugin ended up being outdated for my version of solidity so I ended up removing it, but the hardhat framework was a huge win.
 Unlike Truffle, hardhat has console logging and stack traces for solidity which was a big help.

+### Typewriter Effect Problems

+I probably could've done my typewriter animation in the login screen using CSS only, but it might be tricky because I've only seen this done with single lines of static text (not dynamic wrapping lines of text).
+So I did it through JS instead but there was a couple issues.
+I wanted to interrupt effect but JS is only single threaded so I had to check a boolean everytime it printed a character.
+I also had issues printing a hyperlink char-by-char (either that or I'm dumb?) because it kept printing the HTML markup as well `<a href="" rel="" etc="">download<a>`.
+So my current implementation recreates the link ~17 times, by incrementally building it on each iteration.
+I should look into this later in case I'm missing something obvious.
+The hyperlink was needed for people who don't have an ethereum wallet installed and need to download metamask.

+### Metamask Problems

+When the user clicks my login button, they're prompted with a "sign-in" modal from metamask (and not me).
+If the user closes that modal without signing in, metamask will NOT error out.
+Instead, my code behaves as if the user is STILL logging in which is not a great UX.
+It looks like other popular sites like Aave and Uniswap behave the same though.
+Also, when an error is thrown metamask will give back an object but sometimes the error is tricky to find.
+It might be in error.message or it might be in error.data.message which is frustating.

 ## Ideas

 ### Unipledge?
 Charity Application?